February 05, 2018

 1. Provide solutions to problems your readers have.

 When someone searches for something on the web, usually that person is looking for answers to questions or solutions to problems – particularly when it comes to real estate.
 How do I handle multiple offers on my home?
 Should I sell my own home?
 What renovations will get me the most money?
 What neighborhoods have the best schools?
-These are real life questions that people will put into their favorite search engine for answers.
+These are

 The biggest goal of your blog will be to answer the questions and solve the problems of potential readers.
 The more useful your content, the more likely you are to have visitors and to get referrals from your site.